Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: The moduli of planes

-In this section we study the moduli space of objects stable with respect to the Serre-invariant stability condition constructed in Sections \ref{sec:stab} and \ref{sec:Serre}.
-For any object $E \in \Ku(Y)$, the $\sigma'_{\alpha,\beta}$-(semi)stability of $E$ is independent of the choice of $\alpha,\beta$ and of the blown-up plane $\varPi_0$ (see \cref{lem:heart_alpha} and \cref{rmk:Pi_indep}).
-Henceforth, we will simply write $\sigma'$-(semi)stablility for objects in $\Ku(Y)$.
+In this section we study moduli spaces of objects stable with respect to the Serre-invariant stability conditions constructed in \cref{sec:stab}.
+For any object $E \in \Ku(Y)$, its $\sigma'_{\beta,\alpha}$-(semi)stability is independent of the parameters $(\beta,\alpha)$ and of the blown-up plane $\varPi_0$; see \cref{lem:heart_alpha,rmk:Pi_indep}.
+The same $\widetilde{\GL_2^+}(\R)$-orbit contains the Gepner-type stability condition $\sigma_Y$ from \cref{cor:gl_dim}.
+Henceforth, whenever no confusion can arise, we call $\sigma_Y$ \emph{the} stability condition on $\Ku(Y)$ and simply speak of $\sigma_Y$-(semi)stability.
+We continue to use the $(\xi,\eta)$-coordinates introduced in \cref{subsec:tensor} for wall-crossing computations.